Overview

 Additions or deletions

-• Addition of a new degree-level program, such as a certificate of proficiency or diploma for which an approved template exists.
+• Addition of a new degree level program, such as a degree level certificate or diploma for which an approved template exists.

 • Addition of a new field of study for which an approved template exists.